-After my experience seven years ago, I’ve managed to run more, run faster, become more minimalist – all without a single complaint from either plantar fascia.
+After my experience trying to cure plantar fasciitis seven years ago, I’ve managed to run more, run faster, and become more minimalist – all without a single complaint from either plantar fascia.

 It’s not luck – it’s a systematic plan for prevention that includes general strength, specific exercises, and a training upgrade.
 And I’m predisposed to foot injuries because of my low arches and over-pronation.
 I’m not a model of biomechanical efficiency – but I do the best I can with what I have.

 First, if you happen to have plantar fasciitis, all hope is not lost.
-Depending on the severity of the injury, you can usually treat it and be back running with 3-7 days.
+Depending on the severity of the injury, you may be able treat it and be back running with 3-7 days if your injury isn’t too severe.
 Within two weeks, you should be back to your normal training.

 - When you finish the foot exercises, use a golf ball or lacrosse ball to roll the underside of your foot.
 There is no “best way” to do this – just feel around your arch and plantar fascia and aggressively massage any area that’s sore or feels “crunchy” (this is scar tissue – break it up!).
 You should be aggressive but don’t roll so hard that you’re in pain.
 Find a balance.